sealvault/sealvault/README.md

 ## Development

-On first time setup, install the [requirements](#development-requirements) listed below, add the [development secrets](#development-secrets) and then run `./ci.py` from the repo root to check if everything was installed correctly.
-(:warning: The CI script will reset all iOS simulators on your machine.)
+On first time setup, install the [requirements](#development-requirements) listed below and then run `./ci.py` from the repo root to check if everything was installed correctly. (:warning: The CI script will reset all iOS simulators on your machine.)

 The CI script will also create the generated files for you that are a prerequisites for an Xcode build.
 Alternatively you can generate these files by